-We moved to the Bay Area in June and by December we got used to the view of yellow and brown hills.
-We haven’t expected that after a week of rainfall the scenery will suddenly turn into a lush green wonderland.
+We moved to the Bay Area in June, and by December we got used to the view of yellow and brown hills.
+We haven’t expected that after a week of rainfall the scenery suddenly turns into a lush green wonderland.
 This is what we loved the most about winter here!
-Those green hills reminded us of the Shire from the Lord of the Rings and we explored several small state parks and regional parks in the San Francisco Bay Area.
+Those rolling green hills reminded us of the Shire from the Lord of the Rings, and we happily explored several small state parks and regional parks in the SF Bay Area.

-Mission Peak (770 meters/2520 feet) rewarded us with great views of the East Bay!
-There are several trails to the Mission Peak Summit.
-We took the 10 miles long trail from Sunol Wilderness that is a wild and quiet one compared to the other routes.
-Just a perfect day hike.
+Mission Peak (770 meters/2520 feet) rewarded us with great views of the East Bay.
+There are several trails to the Mission Peak Summit, and we took the 10 miles long trail from Sunol Wilderness.
+It’s a wild and quiet one compared to the other routes, just a perfect day hike.

-We did a full day loop in Wildcat Canyon.
-We started on Wildcat Creek Trail to Little Farm – this first section of the loop was in the forest and there was no scenery.
-But from Little Farm we headed to Nimitz Road through Laurel Canyon.
-This is a steep hike up to the hilltop, but it rewarded us with great views.
-And great views were still there as we continued on San Pablo Ridge Trail and ended the loop on Belgum Trail.
+Another park that can be hiked all over within a day.
+We did a full day loop trail in Wildcat Canyon, starting on Wildcat Creek Trail.
+The first section until the Little Farm (a fun place for kids with cute farm animals) runs in the forest, and there’s no scenery.
+Then from Little Farm we headed to Nimitz Road through Laurel Canyon.
+This is a steep hike up to the hilltop, but it delivers great views.
+And great views are still there as you continue on San Pablo Ridge Trail, and complete the loop trail on Belgum Trail.

 Bothe-Napa Valley State Park

-Another East Bay park with a nice lake!
-We did a loop around Lake Chabot through the West Shore Trail – Bass Cove Trail – Columbine Trail – Quail Trail – Live Oak Trail – East Shore Trail route.
-Most of this hike is along the lakeshore but Quail and Live Oak Trail offer some nice panorama of the surrounding hills, too.
+Another East Bay park with a lake (well, a reservoir, because most of the lakes in the area are created for this reason).
+The hike to do here is quite straightforward: around Lake Chabot.
+We started the loop on the West Shore Trail, then continued on a series of shorter trails: Bass Cove Trail, Columbine Trail, Quail Trail, Live Oak Trail, to finally complete it on the East Shore Trail.
+Most of this hike is along the lakeshore, but Quail and Live Oak Trail offer some nice panorama of the surrounding hills, too.

 Mountain hikes in Mount Tamalpais State Park

-Mount Tamalpais State Park is just north of San Francisco and it has breathtaking panoramas, deep canyons, redwoods, smaller lakes and waterfalls.
-And winter is the perfect waterfall season here, too.
+Mount Tamalpais State Park is right north of San Francisco and has breathtaking panoramas, deep canyons, redwoods, smaller lakes and waterfalls.
+Winter is the perfect waterfall season here, too!

 And the list goes on and on…